 Piscines du camping

-Products from Camargue
+Products from the Camargue

-In the spring, rice farmers start by flooding the plots by pumping the fresh water from the Rhone and bringing it to the rice fields via irrigation channels called «porteaux».
-In May, the rice is sown directly in the water.
-At this stage, the farmer plays a key role in the management of water levels in the rice fields in order to maintain a 5 to 10 cm high level of water almost permanently on the ground, which promotes rapid emergence of seeds.
-When the temperatures are warm and the wind is still absent, the germination is fast and strong.
-The rice finally comes out of the water and is coloured with a soft green.
-In June, the fields become real lawns where you no longer see the water.
-During the summer, rice continues to grow.
-The cobs begin to bloom and begin to germinate.
-The end of summer is a time of danger to the crops.
-If temperatures drop below 14° by day or night, the grains perish and the harvest is lost.
-It is also the time to stop the irrigation of the rice fields which are slowly starting to dry up.
+In spring, the farmers begin by flooding the plots and pumping fresh water from the Rhône via irrigation channels called porteaux.
+In May, the rice is sown directly into the water.
+The farmer then plays a key role in managing the water level in the fields to maintain a depth of 5–10 cm above the ground, which promotes rapid seed germination.
+When temperatures are warm and there is no wind, germination is rapid and vigorous.
+The rice finally emerges from the water and turns a soft green colour.
+By June, the fields resemble lawns with no visible water.
+During the summer, the rice continues to grow.
+The ears begin to flower and germinate.
+The end of summer is a dangerous time for the crops.
+If temperatures drop below 14°C during the day or at night, the grains will perish and the harvest will be lost.
+It is also time to stop irrigating the fields, which slowly begin to dry out.
 Harvesting takes place from mid-September to the end of October using combine harvesters.
-The rice is then sent to storage silos before being sorted according to its variety and dried.
-After harvests, the plots are left to rest during the winter to be replanted the following spring or some are sown in durum wheat in the fall.
+The rice is then sent to storage silos, where it is sorted by variety and dried.
+After harvesting, the plots are left to rest over winter, ready for replanting in the spring.
+Alternatively, some plots are sown with durum wheat in autumn.

 Fishing